-Adjustable shelves in the fresh food compartment enable you to make efficient shelf arrangements to fit your family's food storage needs.
+Shelves in the fresh food compartment are adjustable, enabling you to make efficient shelf arrangements.

-• To remove shelves, tilt the shelf up at front, then lift it up and out of the tracks on the rear wall of the refrigerator.
+To remove a shelf: Tilt the shelf up at front, then lift it up and out of the tracks on the rear wall of the refrigerator.

-To replace shelves, select desired shelf height.
-With the shelf front raised slightly, engage the top lugs in the tracks at the rear of the cabinet.
-Then lower the front of the shelf until it locks into position.
+To replace a shelf:

+Select desired shelf

+height.
+With the shelf

+front raised slightly,

+engage the top lugs in

+the tracks at the rear of

+the cabinet.
+Then lower

+the front of the shelf

+until it locks into position.